 ACT 555 Internal Auditing (3-0-3).
-Prerequisite: ACT 501.
-Use of theory and practical application of internal control and internal auditing for management purposes.
-This course will NOT fulfill the audit content requirement to sit for the Ohio CPA examination.
+Prerequisite: ACT 501.Use of theory and practical application of internal control and internal auditing for management purposes.

 ACT 560 International Accounting (3-0-3).
 Prerequisite: ACT 501.
 Coverage of the international dimensions of accounting, including topics in financial and managerial accounting, auditing, taxation, and transfer pricing issues.
 Discussion of comparative accounting systems and the process of harmonizing accounting standards.